Mount Sutro: An Electronic Publication Day of Week Date Month Year

 I love road trips.
 As a child, I travelled with my family cross-country several times by car.
 While my memory of these events fades just a bit more every year I get older, pictures, stories and movies help me to remember those times.

 A hold-over from my childhood vacations is the love of truck stops, coffee shops, rest areas, motels, tourist traps and other unique establishments.
-Here is a collection (listed in no particular order) of such places I particularly enjoy or would like to visit.
+Here are a sampling of such locations I have visited, plus two I never had the chance to see.

 Florida Rest Area 20122